 - Abstract submissions without accompanying registration payment will not be considered.

-- Deadline for abstract submission is April 16, 2019 (same deadline for registration).
+- Deadline for abstract submission HAS NOW BEEN EXTENDED UNIL MAY 1, 2019 (same deadline for registration).

 - Abstract title is limited to 150 characters.
 Abstract text is limited to 2000 characters.

 - You will need to indicate your 3 top session topic choices for your abstract.
 Plead read session descriptions above.